ideal/mirror/README.md

 ```
 and that's done.
 Also you can use `man mirrord` to read the documents.

-Also a command `mirror` is provided, if `mirrord` is running, you can run:
+If `mirrord` is running, you can run:
 ```
-mirror -l
+mirrord -t
 ```
 to show the current task queue.